Scanning Probe Microscopy (SPM)

 High performance low-noise lock-in amplifier are therefore particularly valuable for multiple differential measurements such as dI/dV, d2I/dV2 or dI/dz measurements, Inelastic Electron Tunneling Spectroscopy (IETS) and 3D-Spectroscopy at large.
 Internal and external reference signals can also serve to enhance otherwise too weak signal from external modulation.

 And, with the UHF Boxcar Averager, even time-resolved STS experiments can be addressed by averaging enough pulses to reach pA detectable current.

 THz Scanning Near-field Microscopy (SNOM)

 At the crossroad between laser and SPM experiments, Scanning Near-field Optical Microscopy (SNOM), hold many promises for both time and spatial resolution, especially in the field of plasmonics with the use of extraordinary optical transmission.
 With or without aperture, there is a large variety of different SNOM modes that originate from the interaction of light with mater at the nanoscale.

-Many detection schemes, either homodyne, heterodyne or even pseudo-heterodyne (with interferometer), often require complex set-up that can be simplified with all-in-one multifrequency lock-in amplifiers that allow for fine adjustment of all parameters and internal generation and demodulations of AM/FM signals.
+Many detection schemes, either homodyne, heterodyne or even pseudo-heterodyne (with interferometer), often require complex set-up that can be simplified with all-in-one multi-frequency lock-in amplifiers that allow for fine adjustment of all parameters and internal generation and demodulation of AM/FM signals.